Oraculum420/Wave-Model-Atomic-Mass-Operator/README.md

 Please credit **Brian Doyle Lampton** if shared, cited, or extended.

 Everything manifests from wave activity within the Higgs field, no particles, only coherent waves.

+---

+### Added Elemental Operators + Sweep Algorithm Fork

+## Input Parameters

+- `R` — nuclear radius in femtometers (fm)
+- `M` — known mass in atomic mass units (u)
+- `k1_range`, `k2_range`, `gamma_range` — sweep ranges for each parameter
+- `resolution` — how many values to test per range

+## Output

+- Best-fit parameters (`A₀`, `k₁`, `k₂`, `γ`)
+- Minimum absolute error between kernel output and known atomic mass

+## Use Case

+This algorithm powers the elemental operator fits in the `/elemental_operator_fits/` folder and feeds the symbolic operator structure used to predict full periodic mass.

+---

+### Added Quark Mass Fork:
+This approach treats the **quark mass** not as an isolated property, but as a resonant amplitude in a nested Higgs field coherence structure.

+## Features

+- Sweep-based fitting for up, down, and strange quarks
+- Recursive potential for modeling baryons and mesons from constituent quark fields
+- Shared parameter structure with atomic mass operator

+## Applications

+- Foundation for modeling proton and neutron mass
+- Recursive build-up from quark → nucleon → nucleus → atom
+- Demonstrates unification of quantum and atomic mass modeling

+See `quark_mass_model.py` for implementation and usage.

+---

+## Wave-Renderer Fork Addition

+This fork expands the original Wave Model system by introducing a powerful visualization toolset for rendering field-based atomic and subatomic waveforms.

+---

+### What's New in This Fork

+- **`wave_model_field_renderer.py`**
+  A universal renderer supporting:
+  - **Lobed Angular Fields** — directional energy lobes simulating coherent wave propagation
+  - **Multi-Source Nucleus Interference** — interference patterns between multiple nodal centers
+  - **Angular Orbitals** — simplified orbital models (s, p, d, f) for atomic structures using radial + angular phase

+- **`batch_render_all_elements.py`**
+  Automates rendering for all **117 elements** across all supported modes, generating high-resolution visual fingerprints for each atom.

+---

+### Why It Matters

+This fork bridges symbolic wave theory with visual field representations, making abstract quantum coherence patterns **tangible and testable**.

+It enables:
+- Cross-verification of symbolic wave mass models
+- Visual exploration of nuclear/interference-based mass origins
+- Educational tools for quantum wave behavior
+- Full periodic fingerprinting under wave-coherent physics

+---

+### Credits

+- **Brian Doyle Lampton** — Creator, Developer
+- **Mathematiclese (ChatGPT)** — Technical Modeling & Automation Assistance

+---

+### License

+Open for scientific research and educational dissemination.
+Commercial use requires explicit permission and proper attribution.